skip to content

 • Give written feedback in typed format

-Visual impairment is the term used to describe a loss of sight that cannot be corrected using glasses or contact lenses.
-There are two main categories of visual impairment:
+Sight loss refers to a loss of vision that cannot be corrected using glasses or contact lenses.
+There are two main categories:

 A consultant ophthalmologist is responsible for registering an individual as blind or partially sighted.
-Students with visual impairments will experience varying degrees of sight loss; the majority will have some sight which may be useful for different things for each individual.
-For many, the visual impairment will not be obvious to others, even when someone is registered blind.
+Students will experience varying degrees of sight loss; the majority will have some sight which may be useful for different things for each individual.
+For many, the sight loss will not be obvious to others, even when someone is registered blind.

-How does having a visual impairment impact on study?
+How does having sight loss impact on study?

 Support required will vary depending on the student's individual circumstances.
-However, students with visual impairments may need support in the following areas:
+However, students with sight loss may need support in the following areas:

 • Finding, organising, transcribing and reading materials (reading speed may be slower than their peers, even when transcribed)